 Designed by Nat Herreshoff 1930, built by Cap Cod Shipyards 1994 – 15 feet on deck, used for teaching and pleasure purposes at Kawau Island.

 Approximately 60,000 miles of yacht delivery work and racing.
 Have made ocean passages on 20 different vessels and raced on many others including 85' Schooner, California to Hawaii and return, 54' Ketch, Palma, Majorca to New Orleans.
 Fleet Handicap winner, 1974 Round Britain two-handed race, First place, Auckland two-handed series, Millennial cup Classics Fleet, class winner, Lin served as navigator on Seminole in Woodenboat Cup week, Penoscott Bay, Maine.
 She continues to voyage on board the Australian cutter, Sahula.
 Since joining Sahula she has voyaged another 15,000 miles including circumnavigating New Zealand, and the Tasman Sea including rounding the southern tip of Tasmania.

 Total Sailing Miles

 Larry – 215,000

 Lin - Kawau Island, New Zealand.
 Citizens of New Zealand.
 Larry retained his Canadian citizenship, Lin retains her American citizenship

-Lin, writing, seminars and voyaging as crew on Australian cutter, Sahula
+Lin, writing, seminars on writing,and seamanship between voyaging on Sahula

 Books by Lin and Larry Pardey Videos by Lin and Larry Pardey

 Storm Tactics Handbook Cruising, hints for improving your boat

 Cruising in Seraffyn Voyaging, upgrading your cruising boat